datacommonsorg/docsite/custom_dc/quickstart.md

 Warning: Do not use any quotes (single or double) or spaces when specifying the values.

 Note: If you are storing your source code in a public/open-source version control system, we recommend that you do not store the environment variables files containing secrets.
 Instead, store them locally only.
+If you are using git/Github, you can add the file to the `.gitignore` file.

 ## About the downloaded files